Perspective | Lionel Messi without Barcelona? Once unthinkable, it now appears inevitable.

 Barcelona without Messi is like the New England Patriots without Tom Brady.
 In an era when athletes treat teams like leased SUVs, these two megastars stayed the course — happy in their work and handsomely rewarded as trophy cases bulged with excess.

 Brady in nautical blue, red and silver; Messi in claret and blue.
-Largely uncontroversial figures with two decades of service apiece, symbols of civic pride, hardcore contenders for greatest of all-time in their respective fields.
+Transcendent figures with two decades of service apiece, symbols of civic pride, hardcore contenders for greatest of all-time in their respective fields.

 Next month, however, Brady will take the field with the Tampa Bay Buccaneers.
 And unless Messi changes his mind, he will start the 2020-21 season next month elsewhere in Europe, albeit with a more decorated team than the Bucs.